apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 18th, 2016: Apache Jackrabbit Oak 1.2.21 released
+Jackrabbit Oak 1.2.21 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details.

 #### November 17th, 2016: Apache Jackrabbit Oak 1.0.35 released
 Jackrabbit Oak 1.0.34 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the